Baby oil, also known as mineral oil, has been around for years.

-The most notable benefits that any beardsman will instantly realize is that beard oil will instantly provide relief of an itchy beard.
+The most notable benefit that any beardsman will instantly realize is that beard oil will be the relief of an itchy beard.

-From a short stubble to a yeard (beard for a year), the carrier oils in beard oil will be terrific at providing moisture to your skin in order to ensure that you don’t get dry irritable skin.
+From a short stubble to a yeard (beard for a year), the carrier oils in beard oil will be terrific at providing moisture to your skin to ensure that you don’t get dry, irritable skin.

-Secondly, and I used to hear this one from my wife, was that my beard would feel ‘spiky’.
+Secondly, and I heard this one from my wife, my beard would feel ‘spiky.’

 Providing a better cure than mineral oil, beard oil applied to your beard regularly will just simply make your beard both look and feel a whole lot better!

-…and perhaps the most important for the majority of men out there applying baby oil to their beard is scent.
+Lastly, and perhaps the most important, most men out there applying baby oil to their beards are scent.

-Baby oil isn’t exactly the manly scent that many men are after.
+Baby oil isn’t precisely the manly scent that many men are after.

-While carrier oils are responsible for all the awesome benefits we went over above, the essential oils are the life of the party.
+While carrier oils are responsible for all the awesome benefits we went over above, the essential oils provide fragrance.

-Seriously, if you check out the beard oil market you will see some awesome scents including pine, cedarwood, sandalwood (that classic barbershop scent), cinnamon, tobacco, and so many other incredible fragrances.
+Seriously, check out the beard oil market.
+You will see some incredible scents, including pine, cedarwood, sandalwood (that classic barbershop scent), cinnamon, tobacco, and so many other incredible fragrances.

-But Beard Oil Is Too Damn Expensive – There’s Gotta Be A Better Way!
+But Beard Oil Is Too Expensive – There’s Gotta Be A Better Way!